Why Study Abroad?

 Italy: The Villa le Balze in Fiesole

-Medieval Studies Abroad Elsewhere:
+Global Medieval Studies Abroad Elsewhere

-Georgetown’s extensive International Programs network offers numerous opportunities for students to pursue their interests in Medieval Studies, especially at British, French, and Spanish universities where Medieval Studies has a very long tradition.
+Georgetown’s extensive International Programs network offers numerous opportunities for students to pursue their interests in Global Medieval Studies, especially at British, French, and Spanish universities where Global Medieval Studies has a very long tradition.
 Among many, there are particularly attractive programs at Oxford, Dublin, York, Glasgow, London, Edinburgh, Paris, and Salamanca.
 Students interested in other parts of the medieval world, especially if they are linguistically prepared, should explore opportunities for study abroad.
 For more information, contact us.